mayoral/telegrammer/README.md

 # Telegrammer

 Ruby client for the [Telegram's Bot API](https://core.telegram.org/bots/api).
+Compliant with the [version 2015-10-08 of the API](https://core.telegram.org/bots/api#recent-changes).

 ## Installation